-- Banerji was also the founder of one of India’s first political organization, the Indian National Association.
+- Banerji was also the founder of one of India’s first political organizations, the Indian National Association.

-- In 1868, Banerji travelled to England to sit for the Indian Civil Service Exam though he cleared the exam he was prohibited from joining the services because of a dispute over his correct age
+- In 1868, Banerji travelled to England to sit for the Indian Civil Service Exam and though he cleared the exam, he was prohibited from joining the services because of a dispute over his correct age.

 - In 1871 he cleared the exam and was posted as an assistant magistrate in the Sylhet District (now in Bangladesh).

-- In 1875 Banerji returned to India and became a professor of English at the Metropolitan Institute at the Ripon College.
+- In 1875 Banerji became a professor of English at the Metropolitan Institute at Ripon College.